aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### The hedonic treadmill

 As humans, we will adapt to everything.
-The hedonic treadmill conjectures that our levels of pleasure, happiness, sadness will return to a relatively stable level even after major life events.
+The hedonic treadmill conjectures that our levels of pleasure, happiness, and sadness will return to a relatively stable level even after major life events.
 We "adapt" to those new levels.
 I think of it like "mean reversion" (described both in finance and mathematics) for our feelings.

 A few studies have tested this conjecture, finding out that people would return to their "average" happiness after significant spikes (e.g., when winning the lottery) or downturns (e.g., falling victims of a debilitating accident).

-It has strong pragmatic implications: it will make [new things shine less](#shiny-new-things) over time and it might lead to exaggerate (or unconstrained) spending while seeking additional stimuli – always seeking more.
+It has strong pragmatic implications: it will make new things shine less over time and it might lead to exaggerate (or unconstrained) spending while seeking additional stimuli – always seeking more.

 Knowing about the hedonic treadmill is a powerful way to counteract it.
 We should not fool ourselves by thinking that a new purchase (or a promotion, or